m-kus/hoba/README.md

 ## Usage

+All hoba commands work only if there is a ```hoba.yml``` file inside the current directory.
+File format will be described below.

 ### Storing and sharing secrets

 Pass is a great alternative to Hashicorp Vault and other enterprise secret storages, cause it's simple, safe, and portable.
 In my team we came to a pretty convenient scheme without loosing in security.